WithSecureLabs/cloud-wiki/docs/azure/services/Azure_LogicApps.md

 ### Internal Access:

--Every logic app has its own ARM template which describes the infrastructure and configuration of logic app.
+-Every logic app has its own ARM template which describes the infrastructure and configuration of the logic app.
 This template includes each workflow’s configuration such as triggers and actions.

 -Reviewing logic app’s templates can be a good way to check if certain security policies have been applied on workflow’s actions and triggers such as `IncludeAuthorizationHeadersInOutputs` and `NotAfter` keys.